 The Eustachian tube (ET) (also known as the pharyngotympanic tube) links the middle ear cavity to the nasopharynx.
 It performs unique tasks and may be considered an organ.
-It performs the following functions: pressure equalisation and ventilation of the middle ear, muco-ciliary cleaning of middle ear discharges, and defence of the middle ear from noises, pathogens, and secretions from the nasopharynx [1].
+It performs the following functions: pressure equalisation and ventilation of the middle ear, muco-ciliary cleaning of middle ear discharges, and defence of the middle ear from noises, pathogens, and secretions from the nasopharynx ^[1].

-Abnormal or impaired ET functions (ETD) may lead to Changes in the middle ear that are pathogenic.
+Abnormal or impaired ET functions (ETD) may lead to pathogenic changes in the middle ear.
 Several mechanisms for ETD have been hypothesized.
 Congestion of the nasal mucosa may result in oedema and ETD spreading retrogradely.
 Inadequate muco-ciliary function, whether innate or as a consequence of allergy or other inflammatory etiologies, may result in secretion retention, obstructing the ET.
-Aeroallergen inhalation followed by direct allergic inflammation inside the ET may result in venous engorgement and mucus hypersecretion, obstructing gas exchange in the middle ear area [2].
+Aeroallergen inhalation followed by direct allergic inflammation inside the ET may result in venous engorgement and mucus hypersecretion, thus obstructing gas exchange in the middle ear area [2].

-ETD is a famous disease in children, children's ET ventilatory performance is less efficient than that of adults.
-Also, ETD and middle ear abnormality during upper respiratory tract infections are more risk in children younger than 2 years of age compared with older children and adults.
-Therefore, children are at highest risk for developing ETD complications such as acute otitis media compared with adults [3].
+ETD is a common disease in children as the ventilator performance of children's ET is less efficient than that of adults.
+Also, ETD and middle ear abnormality due to upper respiratory tract infections being riskier to children younger than 2 years as compared with ones older than 2 years and also adults.
+Therefore, children are at highest risk for developing ETD complications such as acute otitis media compared to adults ^[3].

 Corticosteroids are a family of steroid hormones generated in the adrenal cortex.
-They also include their synthetic equivalents hormones.
-It impaired carbohydrate, fat, and protein metabolism, and possess anti-inflammatory, immunosuppressive, anti-proliferative, and vasoconstrictor properties Anti-inflammatory actions are mediated through trans repression of inflammatory mediators and induction of anti-inflammatory mediators (transactivation).
+They also include their synthetic equivalent hormones.
+It impairs carbohydrate, fat, and protein metabolism, and possess anti-inflammatory, immunosuppressive, anti-proliferative, and vasoconstrictor properties Anti-inflammatory actions are mediated through trans repression of inflammatory mediators and induction of anti-inflammatory mediators (transactivation).
 Immunosuppressive actions are achieved by direct action on T-lymphocytes, which suppresses delayed hypersensitivity responses.
-Vasoconstriction is mediated by the inhibition of inflammatory mediators such as histidine[4].
+Vasoconstriction is mediated by the inhibition of inflammatory mediators such as histidine [4].

-Using corticosteroids in treatment of ETD has been the focus of various studies in which many of them suggested that either topical intranasal corticosteroids or systemic oral steroids to be helpful in the management of ETD [5].
+Using corticosteroids in the treatment of ETD has been the focus of various studies in which many of them suggested that either topical intranasal corticosteroids or systemic oral steroids are helpful in the management of ETD ^[5].